Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Visual Inspection

 When it comes to identifying a flat tire, visual inspection is key.
 Take a moment to visually inspect all four tires of your vehicle.
 Look for any signs of deflation or damage, such as a visibly sagging tire or a puncture in the tread.
-If you notice any abnormalities, it’s likely that you have a flat tire that needs attention.
+If you notice any abnormalities, it’s likely that you have a that needs attention.

 Tire Pressure Check